VaxobjanovDev/To-DoList/README.md

 #Simple-Todo-App

-This is simple app made using Reactjs And you can see this simle app
+This is simple app made using Reactjs And you can see this simle app todo-apppractise.netlify.app

 # Getting Started with Create React App